Toyota Prius Prime Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 Average insurance rates for a Toyota Prius Prime are $1,336 a year with full coverage.
-Comprehensive insurance costs approximately $292, collision insurance costs $524, and liability costs $384.
-Buying just liability costs as little as $432 a year, and insurance for high-risk drivers costs $2,892 or more.
-Teens receive the highest rates at up to $4,936 a year.
+Comprehensive costs approximately $292 a year, collision costs $524, and liability coverage costs around $384.
+Buying just liability costs as low as $432 a year, with insurance for high-risk drivers costing around $2,892.
+Teenage drivers receive the highest rates at $4,936 a year or more.

 Average premium for full coverage: $1,336